Zoom on the Powermate PM3800

 The control panel provides the upcoming 4 AC outlets:

 The dimensions of the Powermate PM3800, which are L23.8 x W18.1 x H19.1 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+The design is ideal for rough environments and demanding outdoor use.

-With a dry weight of 96 lbs, the PM3800 can easily follow you wherever your power needs are.
+As the PM3800's weight is only 96 lbs, it can follow you and your power needs anywhere.
 In addition, it is even easier to grab and move the generator around thanks to its open frame design.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Powermate also included some oil in the PM3800's packaging.